-The ASMS conducts a Learning Studies (LS) program that all students at the ASMS study.
-The Learning Studies program is a curriculum designed to support students in their learning and to develop their attributes as learners.
-The Learning Studies program also ensures that students feel a sense of belonging within the school, and are able to develop strong relationships with their Learning Studies teacher and students.
+Learning Studies is a curriculum designed to support students in their learning and to develop their attributes as learners.
+The program ensures that students feel a sense of belonging within the school, and are able to develop strong relationships with their Learning Studies teacher and students.
 Each Learning Studies Group is vertically grouped with up to 20 students from Years 10 to 12 who meet for 40 minutes every day with their teacher.
 Students work with the same Learning Studies teacher for their whole time at the school where possible.
-The student/teacher relationship is an essential part of the school’s high quality learning environment and this is founded and developed through the Learning Studies program.
+The student/teacher relationship is an essential part of the school’s high-quality learning environment and this is founded and developed through the Learning Studies program.
 Through their expertise and experience, teachers are expected to support and mentor students to plan and achieve their goals as well as act as an advocate for students.
 The Learning Studies teacher is the first point of contact between school and home and consistently monitors student progress and achievement.

 The Learning Studies Program is a central part of the learning programs of the ASMS.
 The following are a key focus of the program